staabm/staabm.github.io/_posts/2024-11-17-phpstan-performance-on-different-hardware.md

 ### PHPStan performance on different hardware

 I recently updated my macbook to the newly released model.
-The idea was to get a faster feedback loop when working on complex stuff like PHPStan itself.
+The idea was to get a faster feedback loop when working on complex stuff like PHPStan core itself.

 ### How much impact has hardware on PHPStan performance?